Children in the Israeli–Palestinian conflict: 2012

-In 2012, Breaking the Silence, an organization founded by former Israeli soldiers whose purpose is to expose abuses committed by the Israeli Defense Forces, released a booklet of witness reports written by more than 30 former Israeli soldiers.
+In 2012, Breaking the Silence, an organization founded by former Israeli soldiers whose purpose is to expose abuses committed by the Israel Defense Forces, released a booklet of witness reports written by more than 30 former Israeli soldiers.
 These reports document Palestinian children being beaten, intimidated, humiliated, verbally abused and injured by Israeli soldiers.
 Eran Efrati, a former IDF commander on the West Bank, has said that ill-treatment of arrested children is routine.
 He himself admits to having arrested children aged 11 and over as though they were adults, with handcuffs and blindfolds:

 "When the kid is sitting there in the base, I didn't do it, but nobody is thinking of him as a kid, you know—if there is someone blindfolded and handcuffed, he's probably done something really bad.
 It's OK to slap him, it's OK to spit on him, it's OK to kick him sometimes.
 It doesn't really matter."